-The Audit Committee comprises eight members of the Corporation.
-The Principal/Accounting Officer is not a member of this Committee and it does not contain any member who is a member of the Finance and Estates Committee.
+The Audit Committee comprises a minimum of five members of the Corporation.
+The Principal/Accounting Officer is not a member of this Committee and it does not contain any member who is a member of the Resources Committee.
 The Committee meets every term.
 It provides the forum for reporting by the College's internal and external auditors who always have the right of access to the Committee for independent discussion without the presence of management.